Washington Union Station: Architecture

 The substitution of Agriculture for Commerce in a railroad station iconography vividly conveys the power of a specifically American lobbying bloc.

-St. Gaudens also created the 26 centurions for the station's main hall.

-The massive plaster statues which were modelled after ancient Roman soldiers, are also called Legionnaires and symbolically, they are a protective force, guarding over all who travel through the halls of Union Station.
-40 of the Legionnaires were restored and conserved by John Canning & Co. in 2020.
+St. Gaudens also created the 46 centurion statues for the station's main hall, one for each state in the Union at the time the station opened.
+Also referred to as Legionnaires, they are made of plaster and modelled after ancient Roman soldiers, symbolically guarding over all who travel through the halls of Union Station.
+Each of the statues' large shields were added shortly after their installation, following complaints regarding the centurions' nudity from the hips down.

 Burnham drew upon a tradition, launched with the 1837 Euston railway station in London, of treating the entrance to a major terminal as a triumphal arch.
 He linked the monumental end pavilions with long arcades enclosing loggias in a long series of bays that were vaulted with the lightweight fireproof Guastavino tiles favored by American Beaux-Arts architects.
 The final aspect owed much to the Court of Heroes at the World's Columbian Exposition of 1893 in Chicago, where Burnham had been coordinating architect.
 The setting of Union Station's façade at the focus of converging avenues in a park-like green setting is one of the few executed achievements of the City Beautiful movement: elite city planning that was based on the "goosefoot" (patte d'oie) of formal garden plans made by Baroque designers such as André Le Nôtre.

 The station held a full range of dining rooms and other services, including barber shops and a mortuary.
 Union Station was equipped with a presidential suite which is now occupied by a restaurant.

 Services

-Today Union Station is again one of Washington's busiest and best-known places, visited by 40 million people each year and has many shops, cafes, and restaurants.